Alex Kirilloff Player Props: Twins vs. Tigers

 Alex Kirilloff At The Plate

-- Kirilloff has seven doubles, four home runs and 19 walks while batting .274.
+- Kirilloff is hitting .262 with seven doubles, four home runs and 19 walks.

-- In 62.2% of his 37 games this season, Kirilloff has picked up at least one hit.
-He's also had eight multi-hit games.

-- Kirilloff has driven in a run in 11 games this year (29.7%), including two games with multiple runs batted in.
+- Kirilloff has driven in a run in 11 games this season (26.2%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.